 Hey, I'm Emma.
-28 (or thereabouts).
-Sort of from London.
-Currently trekking across America for a couple of months.
+28. Sort of from London.
+Currently unemployed and legally homeless.

 I dig a bunch of stuff.

 Political.
 Angry.
 Intersectional feminist.
 Solidarity.
 Challenging racism.
 If you want to know more ask or look over my blog, I guess.

 like misty upham was an actress in an oscar winning film and her disappearance and death was still unpublicized and ignored by the police because she was a native american

 WTF I LIETERALLY THOUGHT IT WAS ABOUT DOGS UNTIL NOW I AM 20 YEARS OLD

 of course it was, why would he actually sing about real dogs and why they got out

 No it isn’t.
 It’s actually talking about the men who predate upon women in clubs, calling them dogs, not ‘ugly women’.
 Just look at the lyrics:

 And tell the fellas stop the name callin’